Understanding U.S. Users' Security and Privacy Transparency Needs for Consumer-Facing Generative AI: Results

 \begin{quote} ``I've looked at the privacy configuration within ChatGPT and some in Copilot [...]
 But quite honestly, I don't have a lot of faith in those toggle switches, that they really offer the privacy they say they do.'' \end{quote}

-\paragraphb{Perceived surface-level assurance at a glance} 2/21 participants reported a sense of assurance from existing S\&P transparency, often without digesting the details.
+\paragraphb{Perceived surface-level assurance at a glance} A few participants reported a sense of assurance from existing S\&P transparency, often without engaging with the details (2/21).
 For instance, P5 described feeling reassured by privacy policies even without understanding everything:

 \begin{quote} ``It [privacy policy] made me feel a little bit better.
 I didn't really understand everything I was reading, and I quickly got bored with it, so I just thought, `Whatever, I'm just going to go with it.
 I think it'll be fine.''' \end{quote}